Here are the most common roles and responsibilities of a QA/QC Engineer in a construction project.

 A QA/QC Engineer shall develop a method statement for the particular work on the site.
 He will make sure that it is submitted to the Consultant or Engineer and should be approved prior to starting the job on the site.
 The QA/QC Engineer shall prepare the method statement ahead of schedule for the jobs and consider making a plan for all the method statements preparation and submission.

-Approval or comments of the Engineer and take action When you received the approval or comments on the method statement the quality engineer will review it, any corrective action in the comments shall be immediately complied and eventually revert back for final approval.
+When you received the approval or comments on the method statement the quality engineer will review it, any corrective action in the comments shall be immediately complied and eventually revert back for final approval.
 Do not keep the comments on your hand for a long period of time because the construction team cannot proceed the works until method statement is finalized.

 Inspection request shall be submitted to the Engineer for approval of a certain job before you can proceed with the succeeding work.
 You shall make sure that the job to be inspected is completed so that there will be no revisions or rejection of the inspection.
 The job will be inspected after 24 hours the Inspection Request is submitted so, always be reminded of that matter because the Engineer will not accept any outright request for inspection.